Call to book • Book online • Email us • Get directions

 Gullah Geechee presentation

-Learn about the enslaved African experience on this historic plantation as we expand the narrative to include their contributions to the wealth and influence of colonial South Carolina and how their knowledge, ingenuity, and labor helped build this nation.
+Join historians Vennie Deas Moore as we expand the narrative about the experience of the enslaved West Africans on this historic plantation to include their contributions to the wealth and influence of colonial South Carolina and how their knowledge, ingenuity, and labor help to build this nation.

 Sweetgrass Basketweaving CLASS